Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Framework

 \subsection{Radiative decays $p \to \ell^{+ } \gamma$ and $n \to \bar \nu \gamma$}

-We follow the procedure suggested in Ref. \cite{Fornal:2018eol} for the radiative decay amplitude calculation and write a general effective Lagrangian for the nucleon radiative transitions.
+To approach nucleon decays to a lepton and photon, we extend the procedure suggested in Ref. \cite{Fornal:2018eol} for the radiative decay amplitude calculation and write a general effective Lagrangian for the nucleon radiative transitions.
 First, we write down the effective interaction of proton and $\gamma$

-where $a_p$ is related to the proton's anomalous magnetic moment $a_p= 1.73$.
-This Lagrangian generates photon emission from each charged particle and one from the vertex describing the proton-positron transition.
+where $a_p$ is related to the proton's anomalous magnetic moment $a_p= 1.793$.
 For the neutron it is

-with $a_n=- 1.91$.
-Quantum electrodynamics describes the electromagnetic interaction with a charged lepton.
+with $a_n=- 1.913$.
 We allow the proton - positron (neutron - antineutrino) mixing as suggested in Ref. \cite{Fornal:2018eol}

-with $\epsilon_{p}$, $\epsilon_n$ being mixing parameters with a dimension of mass.
-After the diagonalisation of the mass matrices, in the limit $\epsilon_p\ll ( m_p -m_\ell)$ or $\epsilon_n\ll m_n$ such interaction leads to the contributions \cite{Fornal:2018eol}
+with $\varepsilon_{p}$, $\varepsilon_n$ being mixing parameters with a dimension of mass.
+After the diagonalisation of the mass matrices, in the limit $\varepsilon_p\ll ( m_p -m_\ell)$ or $\varepsilon_n\ll m_n$ such interaction leads to the contributions \cite{Fornal:2018eol}